-Improperly removing a boot may damage a vehicle as well as the boot and may result in criminal and OWU conduct charges.
+- Improperly removing a boot may damage a vehicle as well as the boot and may result in criminal and OWU conduct charges.
 Vehicle boots are to be removed only by Public Safety Department personnel.

 - Students may contact the Student Conduct Office at 740-368-3175 or visit the Public Safety Department to discuss the appeals process for any tickets issued by Public Safety officers.

 Any student receiving a citation for an alleged parking violation(s) may appeal the citation through the Student Conduct System.
-All appeal requests must be submitted within seven (7) business days of the date of the citation.
+All appeal requests must be submitted within seven (7) days of the date of the citation.

 Request a Parking Appeal